antoniovalentini/dotnet-samples/README.md

 # dotnet-samples

-Small applications to showcase dotnet functionalities and third-party libraries usage.
+Tiny applications to showcase dotnet functionalities and third-party libraries usage.

 ## How to Dapper